Why would you want a blurry picture? Aren’t you spending all your time trying to get crisp, tack-sharp focus in your images?

 Step 2: Blur the Duplicated Layer

-Blur this entire layer by going to Filter in the menu bar, hover over Blur, and choose Gaussian Blur.
+Blur this entire layer by going to Filter in the menu bar, hovering over Blur, and choosing Gaussian Blur.

 This box will pop up which allows you to change the strength of the effect.
 Slide the bar to the left to lessen the effect and to the right to strengthen it.
 You can also choose a pixel count and type it in the box.